Travel Manitoba - Local 355 - Bargaining Brief

 LATEST BARGAINING NEWS

-Due to a number of management changes and organizational restructuring at Travel MB, bargaining of non-monetary items like contract language and working conditions, will not resume until mid to late fall 2021.
+Due to a number of management changes and organizational restructuring at Travel MB, bargaining of non-monetary items like contract language and working conditions, will not resume until late fall 2021.
 Please stay tuned for when dates have been set.

 Overview of Bargaining So Far